ECB sees a need to catch up

 In this highly dynamic environment, Europe cannot afford to stand still: "With the digital euro, we would make central bank money fit for the digital world and thus preserve our monetary sovereignty in the digital age," said Cipollone.

-The ECB is committed to ensuring that people in Europe can still use cash in the future: "However, we cannot stand idly by and accept that private individuals cannot use central bank money for their everyday digital transactions," he added.
+The ECB is committed to ensuring that people in Europe will still be able to use cash in the future: "However, we cannot stand idly by and accept that private individuals cannot use central bank money for their everyday digital transactions," he added.

 Private providers are gaining ground